 - the presence of a plain HTML editor and WYSIWYG editor,

 - and email responsiveness,

 These will help you both to optimize time spent on email production and to maintain consistency throughout the email creation process.
 All the way into Testing and troubleshooting (quality Assurance).
 Some editors will allow you to do some (render) testing and checking.

 Handpicked related content:The Best Email Testing Tools (free & paid) You Should Try

 How is the need for email template editors changing?

 According to the econsultancy Email Industry Census, more than half of surveyed companies are planning to use more dynamic elements such as GIFs and videos.

-And since Google announced support for embedded CSS and media queries, even advanced interactive elements like this email from Burberry which uses CSS animation will become more widely used.
+And since Google announced support for AMP for email, even advanced interactive elements will become more widely used.

 Also behavioural dynamic content that tailors your messages based on users’ preferences is becoming a go-to strategy for cutting edge email marketers.